ram-ortega/git-training/README.md

 - GIT/GIT FLOW TRAINING
-  This is some sample for GIT Training
+* This is some sample for GIT Training
+* Other changes